 Fun Factory Stronic Thrusting Pulsators (10/10 Stars)

 The Stronic pulsators are the best-known thrusting dildos on the market.
 Made by the German company Fun Factory and powered by a magnetic weight system, the Stronics pulse back and forth rather than vibrate.
-There are currently six different Stronic shapes (soon to be less!):
+There are currently 4 different Stronic shapes—the original three (Stronic Eins/One, Stronic Drei, and Stronic Zwei) have now been discontinued: